 We have all been using Android’s default browser, which has been groomed for a long time.
 After improving the desktop version, which has been pending for a long time, it’s now time for some improvements on Android.
 Microsoft is working on adding extension support to Microsoft Edge on Android, which makes a significant difference between Microsoft Edge on Android and Google Chrome.

 Among the different web browsers on Android, Microsoft Edge has a tight grip on its fan base.
 All credit goes to the vibrant capabilities of this browser.
 Edge offers basic browsing features and integrates well with the Microsoft ecosystem.
-However, it lacks customisation and functionality but is popularised by extensions in competitors like Chrome.
+However, it lacks customization and functionality but is popularised by extensions from competitors like Chrome.

 As we know, extensions play a vital role in elevating the user experience in terms of productivity.
 With this, we get a medium to add specific features like grammar checking, password management, and so on.
 Focusing on that, Microsoft Edge has placed more emphasis on extensions.
 But the Android app has no extension facility; however, a recent update evidences new support.